 I had an ‘Arlo day’ a couple of weeks ago though and we went into Newcastle, just you and I. I took you ice skating for the first time – at first you couldn’t even stand but you stuck it out for the whole hour and got so much better by the end.
 Then we went to a Christmas market and we got German sausages and sat in a wooden hut while we ate them and mammy had a beer in front of a log fire.
 It was wonderful right up until you had an allergic reaction to some dairy you had the previous day and had an upset tummy on the way home.
 (You still haven’t fully outgrown your dairy allergy but can tolerate some baked dairy now at least).

 Anyway, I think I’m currently winning on the mammy and Arlo days right now.
-On our last one, you mentioned to me how it was sad that they would be coming to an end school.
-I asked you why and you rightly told me that when Lena starts school next year that you will both be off together.
+On our last one, you mentioned to me how it was sad that they would be coming to an end soon.
+I asked you why and you correctly informed me that when Lena starts school next year that you will both be off together.
 I hadn’t realised and now I’m vowing to make the most of all of the last ones we have.

 You still have an intermittent divergent squint.
 This time last year you were scheduled for eye surgery in February but it didn’t feel right to us (for various reasons) so I researched what else we could do and found out about vision therapy.
 We started doing it January this year and you have worked so hard at this.
 At times it’s been really hard going, we do it every day and some days you really don’t want to do it but we’ve stuck at it.
 They think you have hung onto some infant reflexes you should have lost – like your moro reflex and the neck reflex.
 As well as doing exercises to help your eyes we do exercises to help you lose these reflexes.
 I’ll write a separate post about vision therapy as it’s too long to go into in this post.
 Suffice to say, I continue to be impressed by how hard you try at things.
 I’m so proud of you.
 I really hope vision therapy helps you.